You’d cancel your house purchase, but you’re worried about what happens when a real estate deal falls through.

-Think it over before signing firm offer real estate contracts. https://www.axesslaw.com/articles/pros-and-cons-of-firm-offers-in-real-estate/
+Think it over before signing a firm offering real estate contracts.

 No Deposit is No Excuse

 Failing to pay a deposit doesn’t relieve you of legally binding terms in your contract.
-The seller can only relist the property, or accept other offers, if the contract specifies non-payment terminates the sale.
+The seller can only relist the property, or accept other offers if the contract specifies that non-payment terminates the sale.
 Otherwise, the contract requires you to do exactly what it says.